glgraca/analytic-functions/first-row-from-each-partition.md

-# First row from each partition
+# First Row from each Partition

 You want to partition your data and select only the first row from each one.